cran-task-views/TimeSeries/TimeSeries.md

   Distributed lag models based on Bayesian additive regression trees are implemented in `r pkg("dlmtree")`.
   `r pkg("sym.arma")` will fit ARMA models with regressors where the observations follow a conditional symmetric distribution.
+  Tools for additive partial linear models with AR symmetric errors are provided in `r pkg("aplms")`.
 - *Time-varying parameter* models can be fitted using the `r pkg("tpr")` package.
 - `r pkg("greybox")` provides several tools for modelling